LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Adamantine Arrow.md

 ## Mysteries

-Arrows look for Mysteries that threaten their charges, seeking to understand malicious magic with superior knowledge and craft intent to better end the threat.
-They seek to aid other Diamond Orders in the often-perilous experience of investigating their own Mysteries.
+Arrows look for [[Mystery|Mysteries]] that threaten their charges, seeking to understand malicious magic with superior knowledge and craft intent to better end the threat.
+They seek to aid other Diamond Orders in the often-perilous experience of investigating their own [[Mystery|Mysteries]].

 Alternately, an Arrow will swear oaths to uncover a secret, proving dominance with self-mastery by pitting herself against a singular foe.
-An attractive Mystery for an Arrow involves a test or contest of his skill; Arrows are disappointed when the [[Fallen World]] gives up its secrets too easily.
+An attractive [[Mystery]] for an Arrow involves a test or contest of his skill; Arrows are disappointed when the [[Fallen World]] gives up its secrets too easily.

 ## Magical Symbolism: Attack and Defence